HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 - For part 3 and part 4, the answers are never mentioned directly (word-by-word) in the track.
 They're paraphrased, so you better not decide your answer from hearing identical words mentioned.
 - ==DO NOT make advanced assumption==.
 For example, if you hear the track mentioned `dogs` and the corresponding question you're looking at is something like 'No `...` allowed', then the correct answer is `dogs`, _not_ `pets`.
 - It is better to ==make **educated guesses** for unanswered questions== rather than to try to memorize the track, which inadvertently increases your cognitive load for the upcoming sections of the exam.
 - Pay close attention to the singular/plural word form for Fill In The Blank type of questions.
+If you're not sure if it's singular or plural, it's most likely a plural.
 - Look for clues from the lexical context:
 	* Articles: a, an, the
 	* Prepositions: in, at, on